evertec/ATHM-Payment-Button-API/README.md

 After the user confirms the transaction, the ecommerceID gets updated with the confirmation of the user.
 The last step is to run the authorization services.
 This service takes the ticket and authorization of the customer and process the transaction in our core system debiting the funds of the customer.

-This service "/authorization" requires a payload with one mandatory attribute "ecommerceId", which will be validated by the same service.
+This service "/authorization" requires the authorization token received in the /payment service, which will be validated by the same service.
 This service call must be authenticated with JWT.

 **Endpoint:** https://payments.athmovil.com/api/business-transaction/ecommerce/authorization